DOCtorActoAntohich/devops-practices/PYTHON.md

 Questionable thing I did was introducing a custom exception.
 The one `pytz` offered wasn't enough for me to notify the user about what they do wrong, but it was possible to avoid making a new one.

+## Unit tests

+The idea to write tests for out small application is very stupid, but...

+I used `pytest` because it sounds like a good idea + I have some experience with it.
+It's very simple and easy to use, and has many community extensions.

+Good practice I used: parametrized same behavior, different calls for different behavior.

+I have multiple parameters for checking existing timezones, and different call for checking non-existent timezones.

+One more idea is to explore the toolset and use it to its full power.
+I tried it with exceptions, at least.

+`FastAPI` provides tools for testing so I used them too.